 Global soy chemicals market is expected to witness lucrative growth over the next seven years on account of increasing demand for biodiesel and renewable plastics.
-Technological advancement in biotechnology is one of the key driving factors for soy chemicals industry over the past few years.
-Increasing biobased chemicals demand owing to increasing environmental concerns is also anticipated to have positive impact on soy-based chemicals market over the forecast period.
+Technological advancement in biotechnology is one of the key driving factors for the soy chemicals industry over the past few years.
+Increasing biobased chemicals demand owing to increasing environmental concerns is also anticipated to have a positive impact on the soy-based chemicals market over the forecast period.
 Soy-based chemicals are extensively used in many industrial applications replacing petrochemicals owing to its numerous benefits in reducing GHG emission.
-Demand for soy chemicals is also expected to boost owing to its better performance and low cost compared to petroleum based chemicals.
-Companies have been shifting their demand from fossil fuels to biobased fuels through renewable sources including soy chemical which is likely to push market demand in near future.
-Soy chemical ingredients have been penetrating into many industries including plastics, foods and beverages, which are further anticipated to propel the market growth over the next seven years.
+Demand for soy chemicals is also expected to boost owing to its better performance and low cost compared to petroleum-based chemicals.
+Companies have been shifting their demand from fossil fuels to biobased fuels through renewable sources including soy chemical which is likely to push market demand in the near future.
+Soy chemical ingredients have been penetrating into many industries including plastics, foods, and beverages, which are further anticipated to propel the market growth over the next seven years.
 Strong desire of industries and government to minimize dependency on crude oil imports is expected to promote soy chemical industries over the projected period.

-Soy chemicals are extracted from soybeans and major soy chemicals include epoxidized products, soy waxes, isoflavones, methyl soyate, lecithin, soy fatty acids, polyols and refined industrial soy oil.
-Soy waxes, fatty acids, methyl soyate and polyols are expected to provide potential growth opportunities for soy chemicals market owing to their increasing application scope in biodiesel and renewable plastics.
+Soy chemicals are extracted from soybeans and major soy chemicals include epoxidized products, soy waxes, isoflavones, methyl soyate, lecithin, soy fatty acids, polyols, and refined industrial soy oil.
+Soy waxes, fatty acids, methyl soyate, and polyols are expected to provide potential growth opportunities for soy chemicals market owing to their increasing application scope in biodiesel and renewable plastics.

 Key players in soy chemicals market include BioBased Technologies LLC, Bunge Ltd., The Dow Chemical Company, ADM Co., Cargill Inc., Cara Plastics Inc., Elevance Renewable Sciences Inc., Griffin Industries Inc., Soy Technologies LLC, Vitasoy USA Inc., VertecBiosolvents, Soyaworld Inc., Columbus Foods Co. and Chemtura Corp.